inBeat/inbeat-website/content/top-influencers/instagram/barbers/canada/toronto/_index.md

 ---
-title: Top 10 Barbers Instagram Influencers In Toronto In 2023
+title: Top 10 Barbers Instagram Influencers In Toronto In 2024
 description: >-
-  Find top barbers Instagram influencers in Toronto in 2023.
-Most popular hashtags: #menshair #toronto #haircut.
+  Find top barbers Instagram influencers in Toronto in 2024.
+Most popular hashtags: #canada #haircut #toronto #vancouver.
 platform: Instagram
-hits: 5
+hits: 8
-text_top: Discover the top-rated Instagram accounts on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 5 Instagram influencers like this in Toronto, Canada for you to collaborate.
+text_bottom: inBeat has 8 Instagram influencers like this in Toronto, Canada for you to connect with.
 profiles:
   - username: "marcoprinceton"
     fullname: >-